atedstone/gnssice/README.md

 Use `process_rinex.py`, run with `-h` to find out the options.

 Make sure you create RINEX files for each site (i.e. run the script for each site).

+After, you can delete any empty files:

+	find -size 0c -delete

 ## Do the kinematic processing